Merritton

 Merritton is both a distinct community within and a council ward of St. Catharines, Ontario, Canada.
 It was named after William Hamilton Merritt, a prominent local entrepreneur and founder of the Welland Canal Company.
 Until 1858, Merritton was named Welland City, but exchanged names that year with Merrittsville (Today's Welland City), when that town became the "seat" of Welland county.

 Merritton was also previously known as Slabtown and Centreville.
 It became part of the city of St. Catharines in 1961.
 Prior to amalgamation which saw the original city of St. Catharines absorb several satellite towns, Merritton was a separate entity (along with Port Dalhousie).
 This led to the population of St. Catharines becoming more than twice as large.
-To this day, residents maintain a sense of distinct community identity.
+Merritton has had an ice hockey exchange program with the Wissahickon Skating Club since 1964.
 The original town hall, on Merritt St., once the City of St. Catharines Museum, is now home to the St. Catharines Senior's Centre.